 Your project should now be shown on your list of “linked apps” on your Enjin wallet.

 On your PC, click the refresh wallet button from within Enjin Platform.
-You should now see your KENJ wallet address in the center of the screen and your KENJ and KETH balances in the lower-left.
+You should now see your ENJ wallet address in the center of the screen and your ENJ and ETH balances in the lower-left.